Sue Thompson: Early life

 Thompson was born in Nevada, Missouri in July 1925.
 By the age of 7, she was singing and playing the guitar on stage.
 She later moved with her family to live in San Jose, California.

 During World War II, she worked at a defense plant.
 She married when she was 17, and had a daughter at 20, but the marriage failed and she and her husband split up after three years.
 To keep supporting herself after her divorce, she returned to the nightclub scene in California, now using the name Sue Thompson.
 In San Jose, she won a talent contest, thus catching the attention of a bandleader and radio/TV host named Dude Martin (real name John Stephen McSwain), who invited her to sing with his band.
 This led to their marriage.
-They recorded duets together, including "If You Want Some Lovin'", which helped her get a solo contract from Mercury Records in 1950.
+They recorded duets together, including "If You Want My Lovin'", which helped her get a solo contract from Mercury Records in 1950 and made Billboards Country and Western Disk Jockeys Pick chart.
 She released numerous singles on Mercury between 1951 and 1954, with no chart action.